Dapo-Obembe/swiftpress/README.md

-# Swiftpress - WordPress Fullsite Editing Starter Theme
+# Swiftpress - WordPress Fullsite Editing Theme

-A modern WordPress Fullsite Editing Starter Theme that uses Vite + TailwindCSS for crafting swift WordPress website via the Block theme approach.
+A modern WordPress Fullsite Editing Theme that uses Vite + TailwindCSS for crafting swift WordPress website via the Block theme approach.

 ## Who is SwiftPress for?

-This FSE WordPress starter theme is for developers who would love to use WordPress and build a custom solutions via the FSE approach.
-Non-developers can use it but its made for developers who may want to programmatically perform some magics.
+This FSE WordPress theme is for developers who would love to use WordPress and build a custom solutions via the FSE approach.
+Non-developers can use also it.
+Just know a little bit of Tailwindcss and vanilla JS.

 ## Features